tmastersmart/hubitat-code/README.md

 Leaksmart valve driver for Hubitat with better battery detection

-Expermental todki td-ZW101 motion sensor driver for hubitat
+Expermental todki td-ZW101  driver for hubitat